Answers to the Most Frequently Asked Questions

 Why would I use 5/16″ thick (RPM-330, V1) vs 1/2″ thick (RPM-500)?
 Is one stronger than the other?

 Strength wise, they are about the same.
 It primarily depends on how thick you want your total substrate height to be.
 For example, if you are using a 3/8″ thick tile and are trying to join up with a 3/4″ hardwood flooring, then you would want to use the RPM-330 or RPM-V1 (5/16″), so the two surfaces would be level with each other.
 If you were using an 1/8″ thick mosaic tile, for example, and wanted the same results, you would want to use the RPM-500 (1/2″).
-However, if necessary you could float your cement leveler above the studs of the RPM to create whatever height was needed.
+However, if necessary you could float your cement leveler above the studs of the electric floor heating mats to create whatever height was needed.

 Can RPM be used in a shower application?

 No, we do not recommend using RPM in a shower pan.
 Learn how to install our mats.

 Is RPM an anti-fracture membrane over concrete?